skiplang/skip/docs/overview/mutability.md

 Mutability at function boundaries is not forbidden, just discouraged.
 However, there will be cases where it is necessary.
 For example, when defining a mutable data structure.
 Mutable fields must be explicitly annotated with the keyword `mutable`.
 Note that this only means the field can be mutated in the mutable version of the object.

 Concretely, if we define a new point by writing `Point(1, 2)`, that point is immutable, and therefore the mutable methods defined on `Point` are not accessible (nor can any field be mutated).
 To define a mutable point, one must create it explicitly by writing: `mutable Point(1, 2)`.
 The same is true for its type.
-A mutable point is of type `mutable Point` which different from a `Point` (and their types are incompatible).
+A mutable point is of type `mutable Point` which is different from a `Point` (and their types are incompatible).

 ## Readonly